The VOXEL-MAN 3D-Navigators are a family of interactive atlases of anatomy and radiology for Windows PCs. The following 3D-Navigators were published:

 - Translations of 2 orthogonal dissecting planes

-A user can explore a scene largely with the functionality of a full visualization system, but in real time and without its complexity on any standard PC.
+A user can explore a scene largely with the functionality of a full visualization system, but in real time and with a much simpler handling on any standard PC.

 - Rainer Schubert, Bernhard Pflesser, Andreas Pommert, Kay Priesmeyer, Martin Riemer, Thomas Schiemann, Ulf Tiede, Paul Steiner, Karl Heinz Höhne: Interactive volume visualization using intelligent movies.
 Studies in Health Technology and Informatics 62, 1999, 321-327.